lexicalunit/best-reddits/README.md

 Also I talked about my reasoning for the storage solution I went with in the file `server/common/data.ts` so be sure to give that a look.
 I tried to keep things very simple and lightweight here rather than bolt on production ready services like a database and task scheduler.
-Or right, see `server/tasks.ts` for some of my thoughts on the task scheduler solution I went with as well.
+Oh right, see `server/tasks.ts` for some of my thoughts on the task scheduler solution I went with as well.

 ## One more thing, for our seniors...